What is a Tutor?

 The EOP Tutorial Center asks that tutor make themselves available between 6 and 15 hours per week for tutoring.
 Please note, this does not mean that tutors will be tutoring the hours they make themselves available, only that they are available to tutor during those times.

 Will I have the same scheduled hours each week?

-Tutors manage their own schedules through Starfish where students can request any available appointment times.
+Tutors manage their own schedules through BSuccessful where students can request any available appointment times.
 These schedules need to be approved by the tutorial coordinator.